-We’re collaborating with international pro bono organisations to scope out the potential of the platform and to define who needs to be involved.
+We have collaborated with international pro bono organisations to scope out the potential of the platform and to define who needs to be involved.
 So far, the platform has been released in the UK, Ireland and New Zealand, with further releases coming soon in Europe and Asia.

 We identified that there were many inefficiencies in the clearinghouse model that relied on traditional communication from email to phone calls to make referrals.

 We received support from Google through the Google Impact Challenge to investigate how technology could play a role in reducing these inefficiencies, and ensuring that pro bono hours are put to best use.

 Starting by conducting research with our 50 member firms and our staff, we designed a technology-driven system to match unmet legal need with the capacity in our network of 10,000 pro bono lawyers.

 We launched our portal in a pilot with 14 Australian firms in March 2019.
 After a three month pilot and iteration period, we on-boarded a second tranche of firms, reaching 49 users, and in January 2020 we onboarded a third tranche.
 There are now over 160 law firms using the Portal across Australia.

 The Portal has resulted in the number of pro bono referrals being made by Justice Connect increasing by 50% after the platform was implemented, and philanthropic contributions along with firm membership fees are supporting Justice Connect to continue to extend the functionality of the Portal and grow its impact.

 Recently, Justice Connect opened the platform for use by other community legal organisations with 13 organisations now using the platform alongside Justice Connect to post pro bono opportunities and connect with law firms around Australia.